 Remember, the goal of your open house is to give the market a positive first impression of your home, and you’re competing against professional agents who do this for a living.
 Act accordingly.

 7. Show Your Home

 Once your open house is in the books, it’s open season for private showings.
-Buy a lockbox, which you can find for $10 at US Hardware Supply, to keep spare keys secure or install a numeric keypad lock on your front door; you can get a basic multi-code lock at The Home Depot for $100 or less.
+Buy a lockbox, which you can find for less than $15 at Amazon.com, to keep spare keys secure or install a numeric keypad lock on your front door; you can get a basic multi-code lock from Amazon.com for $75 or less.